The Miracle of the Infant Microbiome

-As moms, we can’t always control how our babies are born, but we can make choices before and after birth that can help seed our baby’s microbiome in the best way possible.
+As moms, we can’t always control how our babies are born, but we can make choices before and after birth that can help support our baby’s microbiome in the best way possible.

-What’s more, research shows that taking a probiotic while pregnant supports you and your baby by strengthening your immune system, supporting healthy glucose levels, reducing the dreaded pregnancy-related constipation, producing folate (the non-synthetic version of folic acid), promoting proper nutrient absorption, and supporting more balanced mental and emotional function.
+What’s more, research shows that taking a probiotic while pregnant benefits you and your baby by supporting your immune system, helping maintain healthy glucose levels already within the normal range, discouraging the dreaded pregnancy-related constipation, producing folate (the non-synthetic version of folic acid), encouraging proper nutrient absorption, and supporting balanced mental and emotional function.

 And the benefits don’t stop when you deliver!
-Continuing to nurture your microbiome by taking probiotics postpartum will help reduce the baby blues, help you shed the baby weight more quickly, and make sure that your breast milk is optimized with plenty of beneficial bacteria for your baby.
+Continuing to nurture your microbiome by taking probiotics postpartum can help discourage the baby blues, support healthy weight management, and make sure that your breast milk contains plenty of beneficial bacteria for your baby.
 And we know that when a baby has a healthy microbial start, they are more likely to have a strong immune system, balanced metabolism, and proper brain and cognitive development, all of which can last a lifetime.

 2. Find supportive caregivers.
 As soon as possible, seek out an OBGYN, Midwife and/or Pediatrician who understands the importance of supporting your child's gut health.
 Information on the infant microbiome is relatively new and you’ll want to find a partner in health who can help you make the best decisions for your family.
 In addition, find out where your practitioner stands on interventions.
 Many of our modern day medical interventions aren't medically necessary and we are now learning that they can be detrimental to our colonies of good flora, leading to health consequences down the road.